dani-dot/REPO-mods-multiplayer-server/README.md

    - This version of repo is not compatible with the steam version
    - Make sure you and your friends have this verison installed
    - Only one person needs to make step 3.
 Setting up photonengine, share your "photonengine" "App ID" with your friends so they can paste it in "redirect.cfg"
-   - Make sure youand your friends have the same ""PhotonAppID" in "repo1" folder > REPO > BepInEx > config > photon-redirect.cfg
+   - Make sure you and your friends have the same ""PhotonAppID" in "repo1" folder > REPO > BepInEx > config > photon-redirect.cfg
-   -
-7.
-8.
+   - You can invite your friends to your repo sesion trough the invite button and invite to spacewars or creating a public lobby
+7. Enjoy moded REPO with your own private server!